indigo-dc/cdmi-s3-qos/README-IT.md

 Please have in mind that the docker container you get from the aforementioned Dockerfile is meant merely for testing purposes, just to check if cdmi-s3-qos module complies to the assumed contract.
 For example, no effort has been put to configure and manage the INDIGO CDMI server data persistency.
 Docker container, once used in testing procedure becomes useless anymore and as  such should be removed.
 Testing and configuration aspects not related to integration between cdmi-s3-qos and INDIGO CDMI server has been omitted.

-In general, testing procedures consists of the following steps (exact commands and precise procedure is presented later):
+In general, testing procedure consists of the following steps (exact commands and precise steps are presented later):

 1. The docker image with INDIGO CDMI server and integrated cdmi-s3-qos module is built.
-2. The docker container in interactive mode is launched (we end-up with bash session executed inside the container).
+2. The docker container is launched in interactive mode(we end-up with bash session being executed inside the container).
 3. The pre-configured INDIGO CDMI server is ran (pre-configured means already integrated with cdmi-s3-qos module).
-As the console will be required to type further commands, the server has to be ran in background.
+As the basj session  will be required to issue further commands, the server has to be ran in background.
 4. Test fixture is set-up.
-In the test procedure we are going to ask for QoS profiles of some CDMI containers and dataobjects.
-In this step the related containers and dataobjects are being created.
+In the test procedure we are going to ask for QoS profiles of some CDMI containers and data objects, so in this step the related containers and data objects are being created.
-5. Examination of all available QoS profiles is performed.
+5. Examination of available QoS profiles is performed.
 This is the point where actual interaction between modules is tested.
-In response to REST queries, CDMI server has to answer with QoS profiles exposed by cdmi-s3-qos module.
-As there is a few QoS profiles, first, available profiles have to be discovered and next specific attributes of each profile are examined.
+In response to REST queries, INDIGO CDMI server has to answer with QoS profiles exposed by cdmi-s3-qos module.
+As there is a few QoS profiles, first the available profiles have to be discovered and next the specific attributes of each profile are to be examined.

 ## Detailed testing procedure